YasinDanesh/YasinDanesh.github.io/_projects/projects-2.md

 ---
-title: "Handwriting and CAPTCHA OCR"
+title: "Handwriting and CAPTCHA Recognition"
-excerpt: "both these codes are using a CNN-RNN model with a CTC loss layer to handle sequence prediction.
+excerpt: "both these projects are using a CNN-RNN model with a CTC loss layer to handle sequence prediction.
 The models achieved over 99% accuracy in recognizing variable-length character sequences from images."
 collection: portfolio
 ---

 ## Overview

-This project implements two different applications: **Handwriting Recognition** and **CAPTCHA OCR**.
+These projects implement two different applications: **Handwriting Recognition** and **CAPTCHA OCR**.
 Both projects share the same model architecture, including a Convolutional Neural Network (CNN) for feature extraction and a Recurrent Neural Network (RNN) with a Connectionist Temporal Classification (CTC) layer for sequence prediction.
 The CTC layer is critical for handling variable-length sequences and allows the model to make accurate predictions without needing pre-segmented data.
 Both models achieve more than 99% accuracy.

 ## Common Architecture